-In the year ended April 30, 2021, the Company granted to ASR Resources Corp. ("ASR") an option to earn an 80% interest in the Adelita Project.
-In consideration for the granted option, ASR will pay the Company the following:
+In the year ended April 30, 2021, the Company granted to Infinitum Copper Corp. ("Infinitum", formerly ASR Resources Corp.) an option to earn an 80% interest in the Adelita property.
+In consideration for the granted option, Infinitum paid the Company the following:

-- a) \$50,000 on signing (received); - b) \$43,333 in property taxes on or before 10 business days after signing (received); - c) \$25,000 on or before August 26, 2021 (received subsequently).
+- a) \$50,000 on signing;

+- b) \$43,333 in property taxes on or before 10 business days after signing; and

+- c) \$25,000 on or before August 26, 2021.

-In addition, on the first day of listed trading on a the TSX Venture Exchange or Canadian Securities Exchange ("Listing Date"), ASR must issue 16% of the total issued and outstanding common shares of ASR calculated post issuance to the Company.
-ASR must incur at least \$3,000,000 of expenditures on the Adelita Project on or before five years from the Listing Date.
+In addition, on the first day of listed trading on the TSX Venture Exchange or Canadian Securities Exchange ("Listing Date"), Infinitum must issue 16% of the total issued and outstanding common shares of Infinitum calculated post issuance to the Company (received 6,105,438 shares valued at \$2,442,175 during the year ended April 30, 2022).
+Infinitum must incur at least \$3,000,000 of expenditures on the Adelita property on or before five years from the Listing Date.

-After completing the option to earn 80%, the Company and ASR will enter into a joint venture agreement.
-The Company's 20% retained interest will be carried until ASR carries out a total of \$4,750,000 in expenditures along with completing both a mineral resource calculation in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects and a Preliminary Economic Assessment.
+After completing the option to earn 80%, the Company and Infinitum will enter into a joint venture agreement.
+The Company's 20% retained interest will be carried until Infinitum carries out a total of \$4,750,000 in expenditures along with completing both a mineral resource calculation in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects and a Preliminary Economic Assessment.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2021 AND 2020 b) Adelita Property, Sonora State, Mexico (continued):
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2022 AND 2021 (Expressed in Canadian dollars)

+b) Adelita Property, Sonora State, Mexico (continued):

-ASR has 12 months from signing the definitive agreement to complete a listing, with a \$100,000 penalty if the deadline is exceeded.
-If ASR fails to complete its listing after 18 months, ASR will return the Adelita Project to the Company in good standing.
+Pursuant to the option agreement, Infinitum had 12 months from signing the definitive agreement to complete a listing, with a \$100,000 option to extend if the deadline was exceeded.
+During the year ended April 30, 2022, Infinitum exceeded the 12-month deadline to complete a listing, and the Company received \$100,000 to extend the option.